 Many of the group’s lawyers have worked in the construction, engineering, architecture, and building materials industries or in the government agencies that interact with these industries.
 This practical, real-world experience, combined with the breadth of the practice, allows our lawyers to anticipate, address, and help prevent the myriad of problems that can arise during any phase of a construction project in both the private and public sectors.

 Additionally, the substantive knowledge of applicable laws, rules, and regulations possessed by our construction and engineering lawyers, combined with our experience in the industry, enables the firm to deliver high-quality legal services in a personal, results-oriented, and cost-efficient manner.
-In both 2010 and 2011, U.S. News & World Report “Best Law Firms” rankings recognized K&L Gates’ Construction and Engineering practice as a national first-tier construction law practice.
+The 2010-2016 U.S. News—Best Lawyers surveys recognized K&L Gates’ Construction and Engineering practice as a national first-tier construction law practice.

 Our practice’s reach extends to all corners of the globe with our lawyers having current or completed projects in over 80 countries including the BRIC and several CEE countries.
 The scope of this work ranges from complex energy and infrastructure projects to libraries and monuments.
 With full-time, dedicated construction lawyers resident in most major American cities, K&L Gates has one of the largest and most geographically diverse construction law practices in the United States.
 Our construction lawyers located throughout Western and Eastern Europe, Asia, Australia, and the Middle East round out one of the most diverse and technically skilled practices in the world.

 We assist our clients with the acquisition of new work through our vast network of industry contacts and a wide range of legal services ranging from pre-bid specification review and bid protests to contract and project finance negotiation, contract drafting, and project execution.
 We also act for public sector clients in drafting and negotiating public tender documents.